intel/opencl-intercept-layer/docs/capture_single_kernels.md

 ## Step by Step for Automatic Capturing

 * Set one of the two controls:
-  * `DumpReplayKernelName`, if you want to capture a kernel by its name
+  * `DumpReplayKernelName`, if you want to capture a kernel by its name.
-  * `DumpReplayKernelEnqueue`, if you want to capture a kernel by its enqueue number
+  * `DumpReplayKernelEnqueue`, if you want to capture a kernel by its enqueue number.
 * Then, simply run the program as usual!
 * Example on Linux: `CLI_DumpReplayKernelName=${NameOfKernel} cliloader /path/to/executable`

 ## Step by Step for Automatic Capturing and Validation

 * Copy the [capture_and_validate.py](../scripts/capture_and_validate.py) script to the place where you run the app from.
-  * Not strictly necessary, but makes life easier
+  * Not strictly necessary, but makes life easier.
 * Run this script with the following arguments:
   - One of `--num EnqueueNumberToBeCaptured` or `--name NameOfKernelToBeCaptured`
   - `-cli "/path/to/cliloader"`